 965-2 Fabrication.

 Provide fabricated components in accordance with AASHTO LRFD Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals, the Design Plans, and this section.
 Verify the strength of each Lot by tensile test.
 Alternate testing will not be accepted.
 Protect against damage and marring during transit and delivery.
+Provide an anodic coating (minimum 0.0002 inch) and chromate seal all hardware.